vumaasha/Atlas/dataset/data_collection/README.md

 **Step 2:**

-Run the crawler as mentioned above.
+Run the crawler as mentioned [above](#to-run-the-crawlers).

-3. Build a custom dataset
+2. Build a custom dataset

-If you are building your own custom dataset, ensure that the resulting json file is created with the necessary information in the format mentioned [here](https://github.com/vumaasha/Atlas/blob/master/dataset/README.md).
+If you are building your own custom dataset, ensure that a json file is created with the necessary information in the format mentioned [here](https://github.com/vumaasha/Atlas/blob/master/dataset/README.md).